Dr. Anne Wheeler

 Jordan Mak completed his Honours BSc at the University of Toronto with a double major in Human Biology and Neuroscience.
 He completed his MSc in the department of Physiology and Collaborative Program in Neuroscience, where his work explored how cognitive & physical enrichment impacted myelination and remote fear memory recall.
 Jordan’s current projects revolve around how myelin dynamics contribute to recovery following mTBI in mice.

 Maria Mazaharally completed her Honours Bachelor of Science with a double major in Neuroscience and Physiology and a Masters of Health Science in Medical Physiology at the University of Toronto.
-She also obtained a Clinical Research Certificate at York University.
-Through her various experiences, Maria has gained a strong foundation of research skills and developed a passion for improving the understanding of various mental health challenges to better support vulnerable populations.
-In her current role, Maria works with Dr. Wheeler to support the development and execution of various clinical research studies that will assess the connection between mental health concerns and concussion.
+She also earned a Clinical Research Certificate at York University.
+Maria is currently a Clinical Research Coordinator working with Dr. Wheeler to support the TAY Concussion Sub-study at CAMH and C-PIP Study at SickKids.

 Shireen Parimoo completed her PhD at the University of Toronto in May 2023.
 Her research explored how the structural and functional properties of the human brain were altered over the course of the adult lifespan and how those contributed to age-related differences in cognitive functioning.
 Prior to that, she completed her Master’s at UofT where she used eye-tracking to examine age differences in visual attention and recognition memory.
 Shireen is currently a Bioinformatician at the Centre for Computational Medicine at SickKids and is working with Dr. Wheeler on the Canadian Pediatric Imaging Platform project, which aims to characterize brain development in children and adolescents.
 Outside of work, Shireen enjoys long-distance running and biking, bouldering, hiking/camping, creative writing, and hosting trivia and board game nights.